 Once a work is created and available, it's protected by copyright.
 Registering for copyright is voluntary, but according to the U.S. Copyright Office, it can be beneficial if the creator wishes to bring a lawsuit for infringement.

 The difference between patents, trademarks, and copyrighted materials is that copyright protects literary, dramatic, or musical works or information.
-Patents usually protect inventions.
+Patents protect inventions.
 Trademarks protect either a word, phrase, symbol, or design or any combination of those.